Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # Identify Timestamp Of The Suspicious Sudo Python Command:

-We will again use inspect auth.log:
+We will again use inspect auth.log, but this time we will look for entries associated with python:

     cat /home/linuxforensics/Desktop/cases/HacktiveLegion_15102023/ubuntu/var/log/auth.log | grep python

-This prints our deisred timestamp:
+Fortunately there is only one entry, making it easy to find our deisred timestamp:

     Oct 15 10:38:03 ubuntu sudo:    kevin : TTY=pts/0 ; PWD=/home/kevin ; USER=root ; COMMAND=/usr/bin/python3 -c import